flancian/garden/an open letter to the agora.md

 # an open letter to the agora

-- [[book]] is my open letter, expanded, if you're interested in it.
+- The [[book]] is my open letter, expanded, if you're interested in it.